 Growing up in Ann Arbor, Michigan I was a proud American as a kid.
 The auto industry down the road in Detroit was the envy of the world, our country’s president and first lady were young, bright and photogenic, and America was racing to become the first nation to put a man on the moon.

-In 1963 JFK was assassinated and the mood seemed to forever shift I was six years old at the time.
-The television in our home stayed on continuously the next three days.
-I idolized Kennedy.
-My parents wept, I was in shock.
-“How could someone kill the president” I would wonder.
-That day I learned a new word, assassination.
-Two days later when Oswald was killed I would ask my father how we would come to know the truth of what had happened if the killer was dead.
-Even to a six year old it smelled fishy - the events unfolding on the television were seemingly no different than our make-believe backyard spy games.
+In 1963 JFK was assassinated and the mood seemed to forever shift.
+Two days later when Oswald was killed I would ask my father how we would learn the truth if the killer was dead.
+Even to a five year old it smelled fishy - the events unfolding on the television were seemingly no different than our make-believe backyard spy games.
 I was dumbfounded when Robert Kennedy and Martin Luther King were taken down in the next few years, the good guys were all disappearing.
 War waged in Vietnam.
 Hippies protested and did drugs in the streets.
 I questioned events in America beginning at a young age.